joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 But I will leave it to you to reflect upon your own existence and ask if you do believe yourself to be conscious.
 If so, we can proceed from there.
-If you do not believe yourself to be conscious, then the rest of this argument doesn't matter anyway since, well, you're not conscious.
+If you do not believe yourself to be conscious, then the rest of this argument doesn't matter anyway since, well, you are not conscious.

-So if we accept that qualia exists (which, after all, seems intuitively sensible), we are burdened with the apparently impossible task of explaining how consciousness is generated by physical processes.
+So if we accept that qualia exists (which, after all, seems intuitively sensible), we are burdened with the apparently impossible task of explaining how consciousness can be generated by physical processes.
 This is, in Chalmers's words, the "hard problem of consciousness."

 #### Consciousness is observer independent